A Persuasive Approach to Combating Misinformation: Model

-\paragraph{\textbf{Actions and Utilities:} } Upon drafting content, the user can choose between one of two actions: $\A = \{0,1\}$.
+\paragraph{\textbf{Actions and Utilities:}} Upon drafting content, the user can choose between one of two actions: $\A = \{0,1\}$.
 The action $0$ corresponds to the user \emph{not sharing} the content, and 1 corresponds to them \emph{sharing}.
-As discussed, we model the user to be largely motivated by the popularity of the content they post.
-Accordingly, user utility for their action depends only on the $v$ feature \footnote{This is largely a modeling choice.
-All our technical results still hold if user utility depends on both features}.
-Platform utility, however, depends on both the misinformation and validation state.
-We formally define them below: \begin{definition} We denote the user utility function as $\ur: \A \times \V \rightarrow \reals$ and the platform utility function as $\up: \A \times \M \times \V \rightarrow \reals$.
-We assume both utilities are bounded. \end{definition} We assume that for both actions, there is at least one feature state $\theta$ wherein both the user and platform prefer that action.
-This is a natural assumption in our setting: for example, when content is true and popular both prefer to share and if false and unpopular, both prefer to not share.
-Similar to the standard persuasion settings, we assume the platform to have knowledge of the user's utility.
+Both platform and user utility depend on this action and the underlying state of the content.
+We formally define them below: \begin{definition} We denote the user utility function as $\ur: \A \times \M \times \V \rightarrow \reals$ and the platform utility function as $\up: \A \times \M \times \V \rightarrow \reals$.
+We assume both utilities are bounded. \end{definition} Similar to the standard persuasion settings, we assume the platform to know the user's utility.
 This allows them to anticipate the user's best action and design a scheme accordingly.
-Lastly, from a modeling perspective, we consider platform utility to be a proxy for the veracity and quality of content on the platform.
+For users, a special utility structure is when they care only about the validation their posts receive and may be indifferent to or disagree with the platform's characterization of misinformation.
+Lastly, note that minimal restrictions are placed on platform utility and thus they are free to choose this to balance revenue/engagement and veracity as desired.